• Skip to primary navigation

 FAQ and Top Tips

-What's a good substitute for the coconut?
+What's a good substitute for coconut?

 The bunny cake could be placed on a layer of green easter basket grass in place of the green coconut.
 While not edible, it would still offer that whimsical look of grass.